Barrême

-Barrême ([baʁɛm]; Barrema) is a commune in the southeastern French department of Alpes-de-Haute-Provence.
+Barrême ([baʁɛm]; Barrema) is a rural commune in the southeastern French department of Alpes-de-Haute-Provence.

-The inhabitants of this commune are known as Barrêmois or Barrêmoises.

 Geography

 Barrême is located at an altitude of 722 m some 20 km south-east of Digne-les-Bains and 15 km north-west of Castellane.
 Access to the commune is by Route nationale N85 which comes from Chaudon-Norante in the north-east and ends in the village.
 The N202 goes east from the village to Moriez.
 The D4085 goes south from the village to Senez.
 Apart from the village there are two hamlets: Gévaudan on a height near the N202, and la Basse-Palud.
 The Nice to Digne railway passes through the commune running parallel with the N85 and N202.
 It has three halts and one station: Saut du Loup, Barrême Station, La Tuiliere, and Gévaudan.

 Two rivers flow through the commune and join at the village: the Asse de Moriez from the east and the Asse de Blieux from the south.
 These rivers merge to form the Asse which flows north-east to eventually join the Durance north-east of Manosque.
 The Asse de Clumanc flows from the north to join the Asse de Moriez.